cohinteractive/cologv3-app-java/CONTEXT.md

 ## Current State
 The status line is now displayed at the bottom of the app window, spanning full width, and shows the loaded file path, number of visible/total conversations, and the current system time.
 Prompt entries in the right panel now show per-conversation index numbers along the left side of the prompt block, matching the index box style used in the conversation list.
 The right-hand conversation panel now includes a pinned status header that displays the timestamp of the currently expanded exchange.
 When an exchange is expanded, it scrolls to align beneath the header and updates the metadata display.
+The pinned header now includes a summary placeholder below the timestamp, ready for future LLM-generated content.
+This summary updates based on the currently expanded exchange.